YunoHost/ynh-dev/README.md

 vagrant plugin install vagrant-lxc echo "cgroup        /sys/fs/cgroup        cgroup        defaults    0    0" | sudo tee -a /etc/fstab
 sudo mount /sys/fs/cgroup
 lxc-checkconfig
 echo "veth" | sudo tee -a /etc/modules
 ```

-On Debian Buster, I had to re-patch the driver.rb of vagrant-lxc plugin with [this version](https://raw.githubusercontent.com/fgrehm/vagrant-lxc/2a5510b34cc59cd3cb8f2dcedc3073852d841101/lib/vagrant-lxc/driver.rb) (especially the `roofs_path` function).
+On **Debian Buster**, I had to re-patch the driver.rb of vagrant-lxc plugin with [this version](https://raw.githubusercontent.com/fgrehm/vagrant-lxc/2a5510b34cc59cd3cb8f2dcedc3073852d841101/lib/vagrant-lxc/driver.rb) (especially the `roofs_path` function).
 I also had to install `apparmor` then `systemctl restart apparmor` for `lxc-start` to work.
 Also check instruction on https://feeding.cloud.geek.nz/posts/lxc-setup-on-debian-stretch/

-If you run Archlinux, this page should be quite useful to setup LXC : https://github.com/fgrehm/vagrant-lxc/wiki/Usage-on-Arch-Linux-hosts
+If you run **Archlinux**, this page should be quite useful to setup LXC : https://github.com/fgrehm/vagrant-lxc/wiki/Usage-on-Arch-Linux-hosts

-Typically `/etc/default/lxc-net` and `/etc/lxc/default.conf` should look like this :
+On **both Debian and Archlinux**, typically `/etc/default/lxc-net` and `/etc/lxc/default.conf` should look like this :

 ```
  > cat /etc/default/lxc-net